-According to the National Center for Posttraumatic stress disorder (PTSD), about seven or eight out of every 100 people will experience the disorder at some point in their lives.
+According to the National Center for Posttraumatic stress disorder (PTSD), around eight out of every 100 people will experience the disorder at some point in their lives.
 PTSD can develop after experiencing or witnessing a life-threatening event that can range from a natural disaster or car accident to combat or sexual assault.